 - Chop one medium onion and a couple of celery ribs.

-- Mix veggies in a 4 quart or larger crock pot with one 10 oz can RoTel (Diced Tomatoes with Green Chilies), one 14 oz can diced tomatoes, 1 cup frozen corn or 1 can corn (drained), one 14.5 oz can black beans rinsed, 2 cloves crushed garlic, two 14 oz cans lower-sodium chicken broth, 1 teaspoon cumin, 1 teaspoon chili powder,1 teaspoon salt, ½ teaspoon pepper, ¼ teaspoon cayenne pepper (optional).
-Mix this all together in the crock pot.
+- In a 4-quart or bigger crock pot, add veggies, one 10 oz can RoTel (Diced Tomatoes with Green Chilies), one 14 oz can diced tomatoes, 1 cup frozen corn, one 14.5 oz can black beans rinsed, 2 cloves crushed garlic, two 14 oz cans lower-sodium chicken broth, 1 teaspoon cumin, 1 teaspoon chili powder, 1 teaspoon salt, ½ teaspoon pepper, and ¼ teaspoon cayenne pepper (optional).

 - While the soup is cooking, make some tortilla strips for topping — Preheat oven to 375°.
-Thinly slice up a couple of tortillas.
+Thinly slice up 3-4 flour tortillas.

-- Spread the tortilla strips in a baking pan, give a light spray of PAM and bake until golden brown.
-About 10-15 minutes.
+- Spread the tortilla strips in a baking pan with a heavy coat of PAM cooking spray.
+Give the strips a light spray of PAM, and bake until golden brown.
+It takes about 10-15 minutes.
 This will vary some by your tortillas and the oven, so watch it.

 Your Own Private Notes